yassine-san/wotNext/README.md

 # wotNext
-A console Task management app , to handle team's in in a local network.
+A console Task management app , to handle team's tasks in in a local network.